Dee-Techie/Dee-Techie/README.md

 > "Former IT firefighter — now chasing threats instead of putting out tickets."

+## 🚀 About Me
+After **10+ years** across IT support management, tech project leadership, QA, and freelance IT work, I’m now channeling my expertise into **cybersecurity** with focus, persistence, and (let’s be honest) a caffeine-fueled obsession. ☕

 ---

-## 👋 Hey there!
-I'm Dee — a former IT Ops lead turning cyber defender.

-After 5+ years of firefighting in the world of tech support, systems, and service delivery, I’m pivoting into cybersecurity with purpose (and a bit of caffeine-fueled obsession).

-This repo is where I log my progress: hands-on labs, blue team tools, GRC experiments, and battle notes from the front lines of my learning.
-I'm building toward roles like SOC Analyst, GRC Analyst, or wherever the next alert leads.
+## 🎯 Career Goal
+Building toward roles like **SOC Analyst** or **GRC Analyst** — where I can combine my operational expertise with a defender’s mindset to protect systems, data, and people.

+---

-Welcome to the messy, curious, and slightly nerdy side of my transition. 💥
+💥 _Welcome to the curious, hands-on, and slightly nerdy side of my journey into cyber defense._

 ---